Joint Academic and Presessional Offers

 I have an unconditional offer for my academic programme already.
 I would like to take the 4 week presessional course for unconditional offer holders, can I get a joint CAS?

 You do not need a joint CAS.
 Instead, you can apply for your visa based on your main academic CAS.
-You will be permitted to enter the UK one month prior to your course start date, which should be enough time to start the 4 week presessional course which starts on 29 August 2017.
+You will be permitted to enter the UK one month prior to your course start date, which should be enough time to start the 4 week presessional course.

 I am holding an offer with two conditions, one is an academic condition related to my degree results and one is an English language condition.
 Is it possible for me to get a joint CAS and will I have time to do so?

-If you are likely to meet your academic condition (based on degree results, for example) by 1 June 2017 (for the 10 week presessional course) or by 6 July 2017 (for the 5 week presessional course), then you could be considered for a joint CAS based on question one or two of this guidance.
+If you are likely to meet your academic condition (based on degree results, for example) by the application deadline for the 10 week or 5 week presessional course, then you could be considered for a joint CAS based on question one or two of this guidance.
 Because of timing, if you prefer to receive a single CAS for your presessional English course, please let us know.

 When do I need a UKVI IELTS?